-4 Methods: Discharging Yourself from Bankruptcy in Singapore
+4 Methods: Getting Yourself Out of Bankruptcy in Singapore

-If you have been declared bankrupt, or are considering filing for bankruptcy, you may be wondering how you can discharge yourself from bankruptcy in Singapore.
+If you have been declared bankrupt, or are considering filing for bankruptcy, you may be wondering how you can get yourself out of bankruptcy in Singapore.

 - Paying off all outstanding debts